aeternity/protocol/channels/OFF-CHAIN.md

 not persisted on each update for performance reasons - the state is persisted only when a participant leaves the channel or the channel fsm crashes).
 The Aeternity node channel fsm automatically recovers the state trees and verifies that the provided state is in fact the last mutually authenticated state.
-In case the FSM dies or an participant leaves the channel the state trees are persisted on disk and protected with an user provided passwords.
+In case the FSM dies or a participant leaves the channel, the state trees are persisted on disk and protected with user-provided passwords.
 For security reasons the password must be at least 6 unicode characters long.
 After the lima fork providing a state password is mandatory - before the fork a default is used - `correct horse battery staple`.